DOH-JPD2303/LinkageRefImp/README.md

 5) Model fit on training set
 6) Model evaluation on testing set

-One notable difference from a real-world, production pipeline is that we have the answer beforehand.
+One notable difference from a real-world, production pipeline is that the true and false links are already known.
-That is, we know which records should be linked and which ones should not.
 This is not a luxury available to any non-trivial linkage project.
 A real-world project might look more like this:

 1) Setup and Load Data
+2) Cleaning, standardizing and custom variable generation
-2) Blocking
+3) Blocking
-3) Feature engineering
+4) Feature engineering
-4) Generate model predictions
+5) Generate model predictions
 	- If this is the first iteration, unsupervised methods or transfer learning will be required to generate the first set of links.
 This will likely require heuristics or a great deal of human review.
 The result of this work can then be used to train a custom supervised model.
-5) If necessary, validate the model predictions to remove bad links, or catch links the model missed.
+6) If necessary, validate the model predictions to remove bad links, or catch links the model missed.
-6) Assign a common person identifier to any successful links.
+7) Assign a common person identifier to any successful links.
-7) Retrain the linkage model as more links are made or the model stops improving.
+8) Retrain the linkage model as more links are made or the model stops improving.

 #### Setup and Load Data